RetroDECK/ES-DE/INSTALL-DEV.md

 Install the Command Line Tools which include Clang/LLVM, Git, make etc. Simply open a terminal and enter the command `clang`.
 This will open a dialog that will let you download and install the tools.

-Following this, install the Homebrew package manager which will simplify the rest of the installation greatly.
+Following this, install the Homebrew package manager which will greatly simplify the rest of the installation.
 Install it by runing the following in a terminal window:
 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"
 ```